 Option 2:

 - Bit Rate: This field indicates an index to Table 6.1.3.20-1.
 The length of the field is 6 bits.
 For bit rate recommendation the value indicates the recommended bit rate.
 For bit rate recommendation query the value indicates the desired bit rate;

+- X: bit rate multiplier.
+If X is set to 1, the acutal value of indicated bit rate is the value correspnding to the index indicated by Bit Rate field multiplied by YY.

 - R: reserved bit, set to 0.